 Reopening guidelines for New York state tasting rooms during the COVID-19 pandemic

-The NYS Liquor Authority, utilizing the Governor’s Executive Order Authority, suspended and/or relaxed many regulations pertaining to licensure and privileges during the pandemic; these are in effect until June 27, 2020 unless otherwise extended.
-Check the SLA website frequently to ensure your business remains in compliance. https://sla.ny.gov/Restrictions-in-Response-to-COVID-19
+Although the NYS Liquor Authority, utilizing the Governor’s Executive Order Authority, suspended and/or relaxed many regulations pertaining to licensing and privileges during the pandemic, it is important to check the SLA website frequently to ensure your business remains in compliance. https://sla.ny.gov/Restrictions-in-Response-to-COVID-19

 Key safety points